SAP-samples/generative-ai-codejam/exercises/02-explore-genai-hub.md

-# Exercise 03 - Explore Generative AI Hub in SAP AI Launchpad
+# Explore Generative AI Hub in SAP AI Launchpad

-In order to leverage large language models (LLMs) or foundation models in your applications you can use Generative AI Hub on SAP AI Core.
-Like most other LLM applications Generative AI Hub is pay-per-use.
+To leverage large language models (LLMs) or foundation models in your applications, you can use the Generative AI Hub on SAP AI Core.
+Like most other LLM applications, Generative AI Hub operates on a pay-per-use basis.

 Generative AI Hub offers all major models on the market.
-You can switch between them and compare results and pick the model for your use case that works best.
-SAP has strict data privacy contracts with LLM providers to ensure that your data is safe.
+You can easily switch between them, compare results, and select the model that works best for your use case.

+SAP maintains strict data privacy contracts with LLM providers to ensure that your data remains secure.

-You can access your deployed models either using the Python SDK, the cap-llm-plugin, any programming language or API platform OR you can use the user interface in SAP AI Launchpad.
-We offer the `Chat` interface or the `Prompt Editor` where you can also save prompts and the model's responses.
-At SAP, every employee can access the SAP AI Launchpad and query all of the available models.
+You can access your deployed models using the Python SDK, the cap-llm-plugin, any programming language or API platform, or the user interface in SAP AI Launchpad.
+The SAP AI Launchpad offers a **Chat** interface and a **Prompt Editor**, where you can also save prompts and the model's responses.

 ## Use the Chat in Generative AI Hub